 Another key element was building up our mailing list.
 We included various CTAs (calls to action) on our website that encouraged people to sign up.
 For example, we gave fans the chance to win our product, as well as the opportunity to get early bird discounts.
 We built up our mailing list to over 25,000+ addresses.
 We regularly engaged those on our list with content about the product and interesting developments.
 We showcased what was going on behind the scenes.

 We also created a drip campaign – any new user that signed up to our mailing list would get three emails.
 The first was a simple welcome from the founders, a very personal message thanking them for joining the community.
 The second was product-oriented and presented more details about the product’s possibilities – feeding into our theme of Imagine.
 The third revealed exclusive images of the products and specs.
 This drip campaign lasted two weeks, after which the recipient would be added to the normal mailing list.

 Having a mailing list of over 25,000 also brings up its own unique problems.
 Not everyone responds to the same subject lines or content.
-Timing of the emails is also important, but we had people in many different time zones.
-We therefore re-split the emails with different subject lines and at different time to make sure as many people as possible opened at least some of them.
+The timing of the emails is also important, but we had people in many different time zones.
+We, therefore, re-split the emails with different subject lines and at a different time to make sure as many people as possible opened at least some of them.

 Facebook Event & Thunderclap

 To make sure everyone saved the date for our launch and purchased on the first day, we created a Facebook event.
 The whole team invited all their connections, and we also got our fans/ambassadors involved in inviting their own friends and families.
 We ended up inviting over 30,000 people to the event.
 The Facebook event was set up so anyone who hadn’t followed our project was still easily able to understand what the project was about.